 - the MetraWeather lightning detector which alerts nominated BGC recipients when lightning is within 50 k’s of the course.

-If lightning is detected in the vicinity of the golf course, competition play will be immediately suspended and players MUST stop play.
+If lightning is detected in the vicinity of the golf course, an initial warning will be displayed at the course.
+If lightening is detected in the immediate course area competition play will be suspended, and players MUST stop play and seek shelter.

-Strong wind presents a risk to the safety of players due to the possibility of tress and / or branches falling.
+Strong wind presents a risk to the safety of players due to the possibility of trees and / or branches falling.

 High Fire Danger